Learning Tactile-Aware Quadrupedal Loco-Manipulation Policies: INTRODUCTION

 2. \textbf{A tactile-aware hierarchical policy learning that bridges contact evolution and whole-body execution.} We propose a tactile-aware hierarchical loco-manipulation framework that integrates tactile sensing into both the manipulation policy and the whole-body control policy.
 At the high level, we train a tactile-conditioned diffusion model that predicts not only end-effector pose trajectories but also future tactile interaction cues, explicitly modeling the evolution of contact.
 At the low level, we use large-scale reinforcement learning in simulation to train a tactile-aware whole-body policy that tracks these commands under contact constraints while maintaining stable and efficient locomotion, and transfers zero-shot to the real world.

 This paper is structured as follows.
-Section~\ref{sec:related works} reviews related work on loco-manipulation.
-Section~\ref{sec: method} presents our method, including high-level tactile-aware imitation learning and a low-level policy that tracks pose and tactile commands.
-Section~\ref{sec: experiments} reports real-world experimental results and analyzes key factors affecting performance.
+Section~\ref{sec:related works} reviews related works.
+Section~\ref{sec: method} presents our method, including a high-level and a low-level policy.
+Section~\ref{sec: experiments} reports real-world experimental results and analyzes.
 Section~\ref{sec: conclusion} concludes the paper and outlines future directions.